mattrips/scratchPad/ProtocolConformance 200703.md

 ### 1.5.2 Implementations on Two Different Protocols
 *Subject to the limitation stated in Section 1.5.4*, if one implementation is declared in an extension of one protocol and another implementation is declared in an extension of another protocol, then:

-(i) if one of the protocols refines the other protocol, the implementation declared in an extension of the more refined protocol is the more specialized; and
+(i) if one protocol refines the other protocol, the implementation declared in an extension of the more refined protocol is the more specialized; and

 (ii) otherwise, it is ambiguous which implementation is the more specialized.